CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 ### Sea-ice motion tracking

 To compute sea-ice drift vectors require two images.
 A *start* and an *end* image.
-In the near-real-time Level-2 processing context, the end image is the (laplacian filtered) remapped imagery from the input Level-1b file.
+In the near-real-time Level-2 processing context, the end image is the (Laplacian filtered) remapped imagery from the input Level-1b file.
 Start images are taken from a running pool of remapped imagery from the previous runs of the sea-ice drift algorithm.
 In principle, many start images can be selected and run into the sea-ice motion tracking against the end image.
 The difference between the valid time of the start and end imagery determines the drift duration (*aka* time span) of the Level-2 drift vectors.